 Bulk Restore

-Restore multiple GitHub or Azure DevOps repositories from backup in just a few clicks using Cloudback's Bulk Restore feature.
+Restore multiple items from backup in just a few clicks using Cloudback's Bulk Restore feature, with cross-platform support for GitHub and GitLab.

-The Bulk Restore feature allows you to restore multiple repositories at once, making disaster recovery and migration faster and easier.
-This guide walks you through the bulk restore process for both GitHub and Azure DevOps.
+The Bulk Restore feature allows you to restore multiple repositories or workspaces at once, making disaster recovery and migration faster and easier.
+This guide walks you through the bulk restore process for all supported platforms.
+Cross-platform restore between GitHub and GitLab is also supported.

 Overview

-Bulk Restore streamlines the process of restoring multiple repositories from backup in just a few clicks.
+Bulk Restore simplifies the process of restoring multiple items from backup in just a few clicks.
 The feature uses a step-by-step wizard to guide you through selecting and restoring backups.
-To restore a single repository, use the Restoring a Repository guide instead.
+To restore a single item, use the Restoring a Backup guide instead.

 When to Use Bulk Restore